Without a baseline or benchmark, a doctor taking your blood pressure or heart rate would be meaningless.

 With nothing to compare your numbers to, how could they know if you were healthy or not?
 They might as well measure your wrist’s circumference for all the good it would do.

-Luckily, we live in a timeline where benchmarks exist.
+Luckily, we live in a time where benchmarks exist.

 In project management, a baseline schedule or budget holds your team accountable and makes it easy to see when things are going well and when they aren’t.

 In this article, we’ll cover everything you need to know about baselines in project management, what they are, why they’re essential, and how to start using them yourself.

 Baseline project management basics: what it is and why it matters

 Let’s start with answering the first question on your mind, what is a baseline in project management?

 In project management, a baseline is a realistic prediction of how a project will play out during implementation.
 Setting concrete milestones and baselining a project can help you keep your project on track.
 It makes it easy to evaluate the performance of different project teams and activities.